Experienced Medical Malpractice Attorneys Pursue Justice When Physician Negligence Results in Harmful Bowel Perforations

 A perforation of the bowel is a gastrointestinal condition that occurs when the bowel is punctured in some way.
 In a malpractice situation, the perforation often occurs when a surgeon accidentally cuts into the bowel.
 This creates a situation in which harmful bacteria enter the abdominal cavity, sometimes leading to a life-threatening infection called sepsis.
 Other complications of bowel perforation include:

 - Internal bleeding

 - Bowel infarction

 Patients who survive the complications of bowel perforation may be left with the mental and emotional pain of needing a colostomy bag, which places a physical and financial burden on the patient and the patient’s family.
-The skilled Baltimore, Maryland and Washington D.C. medical malpractice attorneys of Schochor, Federico and Staton, P.A. earnestly believe that medical professionals should be held accountable for their injury-causing mistakes.
+The skilled Baltimore, Maryland and Washington D.C. medical malpractice attorneys of Schochor, Staton, Goldberg and Cardea, P.A. earnestly believe that medical professionals should be held accountable for their injury-causing mistakes.
 We rigorously fight to secure the compensation our clients deserve.

 We discuss a case where hernia repair surgery goes terribly wrong for one man.
 In this instance, during a typically low-risk procedure, the surgeon inadvertently pierces a hole in the bowel of the patient and doesn’t realize it.
 The patient is sent home but comes back to the hospital days later complaining of pain.
 He’s admitted to the hospital and the next day emergency surgery is performed, but by then he has had multi-organ failure and dies.